jasongullifer/languageEntropy/README.md

 Gullifer & Titone, under review).
 Language entropy generalizes well to multilingual contexts (while reducing the number of variables), and it is distributed continuously.

+Of note, various forms of entropy have been used previously to quantify language use in other domains: for example, entropy has been used to assess diversity in multilingual language use on Twitter (e.g., Eleta & Golbeck, 2014) and the distribution of programming language choice among software developers (Krein, MacLean, Delorey, Knutson, & Eggett, 2009).

 # Installation